 Utilize out-of-home in high-traffic areas

+When you’re advertising on college campuses, you simply can’t overlook out-of-home media.
 Out-of-home media is a highly effective media choice for influencing college students.
-According to Refuel Explorer Series: College Edition, teens are 39% more likely to recall on campus out-of-home ads, and 78% of students look at posters and media boards on their campus at least a few times a week.
+According to Refuel Explorer Series: College Edition, teens are 39% more likely to recall on campus out-of-home ads, and 78% of students look at posters and campus media boards on their campus at least a few times a week.

 Enlist college brand ambassadors